 Start/Finish: Dennis Knoll car park.
 Distance: 6.5miles.
 Time: 2h 45min.
 Difficulty: Mostly easy.
 Type: Circular route.
 Without a car: You can get a bus to the bottom of Bamford Edge (see the guide for more details).

 Another gritstone escarpment you can walk along in the Peak District National Park.
 In fact, this walk takes you along not just Bamford Edge, but Stanage Edge as well.
 Two for the price of one.

 Stanage Edge is quite popular, and can get quite busy.
 However, the section you will do on this walk is the quieter bit.

 To get between the two, you will walk through open moorland, which can be a little boggy in parts.

-Read more: Bamford Edge circular walk
+Read more: Bamford Edge circular walk guide

-5) The Roaches via Lud’s Church – Another rock face, but with added mysticalness
+11) The Roaches via Lud’s Church

-Start/Finish: Roaches road Distance: 6.5miles Time: 2h 30min Difficulty: Moderate Type: There and back Without a car: You can get a bus to the southern end of Roaches road and start from there.
+Start/Finish: Roaches road.
+Distance: 6.5miles.
+Time: 2h 30min.
+Difficulty: Moderate.
+Type: There and back.
+Without a car: You can get a bus to the southern end of Roaches road and start from there.

 The Roaches is another rocky Edge.
 Yes the Peak District has a lot of them.